ravimhzn/SampleTestAndroidApp/README.md

 Use Cases are used to perform business logic operations on the data obtained from the repositories.

-Unit tests are still a very painful topic for me to be honest.
-However I've tried to cover as much test cases as possible.

 ### Why MVI?

 Great question!